Danemm99/Airbus-Ship-Detection-Challenge/README.md

    - Defines a set of functions and a class for computing evaluation metrics, aiding in assessing the model's performance and effectiveness.

 7. **Utilities and Miscellaneous**:
-   - Contains utility functions and configurations essential for ship detection in satellite images, serving as a repository for commonly used functionalities and settings.
+   - Contains utility functions and configurations essential for ship detection in satellite images.

 - `submission.csv`: CSV file containing the inference results for submission.